Products & Software I use.

 Crazy fast and crazy customisable.
 I've got a number of custom commands and scripts to make my day to day work that little bit quicker.
 It all adds up.

-For freeform notes, brainstorming, research that I'd like to also find the connections between, I use Logseq.
+For freeform notes, brainstorming, research that I'd like to also find the connections between, I use Obsidian.

-I have all my reading highlights from Kindle, Pocket etc synced into Logseq via Readwise.
+I have all my reading highlights from Kindle / Kobo etc synced into Obsidian via Readwise.

 Learning